metrique/laravel-plonk/README.md

 5. `php artisan metrique:migrate-plonk` to install the migrations to the database/migrations in your application.

 ### Config

-Config defaults can be configured by editing `config/plonk.php` in your main application directory.

 You can publish the  `config/plonk.php` config file to your application config directory by running `php artisan vendor:publish --tag="plonk-config"`

 ## Usage

-** These are just notes for now... **

-Route::resource('plonk', '\Metrique\Plonk\Http\Controllers\PlonkController', ['only' => ['index', 'create', 'store']]);
+** These are just notes for now... ** Route::resource('plonk', '\Metrique\Plonk\Http\Controllers\PlonkController', ['only' => ['index', 'create', 'store']]);